- Can I get school credit for the course? (e.g., MPH, MPVM)

 - Participants should also check if their own health insurance applies overseas and/or whether they are eligible for travel coverage from their home institution

 - Please Note: General Liability Insurance is automatically provided for all course participants.

 - UC Students

-- When will participants need to be in-country?
-What happens when participants arrive in Tanzania?
+- When do I need to arrive?
+What happens when I arrive?

 - Days will be varied and diverse, so come prepared for a dynamic experience.
 Participants can expect both formal and informal lectures, group discussions, team-based activities, problem solving exercises, field and laboratory work, and interactions with local individuals (including local experts, community members, and stakeholders).
 In addition, participants will have opportunities to experience the local culture (dancing, dining), to view African wildlife, and to socialize with colleagues.
 Days will be long and action-packed, with very little “down” time!
 A packing list will be provided to participants in May.

 - We will be working at landscape interfaces where communities, livestock, agriculture and wildlife interact near national forests, protected reserves, and coastal ecosystems.
 The faculty will provide insights and information on locally relevant and timely One Health issues affecting livestock, wildlife, people, and our shared environments.

 - Where will we be staying and what can we expect in terms of meals, internet, cellular phone coverage, etc.?

 - Accommodations will be secure (although no location can be guaranteed 100% safe from theft, so participants will be expected to practice vigilance and foresight with regard to their belongings), and will vary, from single dorm rooms on the UC Davis campus, tents and sleeping bags in the Sierra, and rustic comfortable housing at Hastings.